 The service is a bus that can be combined with a car if you want to hire a door service.
 You can pay at the station with cash or card.

 It works 24 hours a day and they have buses every 30 minutes.
-To contract this service, you can do it Online here from Platform 10.

 Remember to check the availability, frequency and protocols on the page before buying the ticket.